mminerva/GAN-SOM/README.md

 - number of iterations (currently equals the number of images in set)
 - other metrics of comparison of results
 - other SOM training stuff (like type of neighbourhood function and size of neighbourhood)

+## Evaluation

+Possible evaluations to show in the wiki page (add new ideas to this list):
+1. Compare the number of clusters for the 3 different cases (real - fake - mix)
+2. Compare/show the location of clusters for the 3 different cases (real - fake - mix), to see how it changes
+3. Number of couples that are clustered together both in the real and in the fake domain -> for this I suggest to use the metric I proposed (count the number of couple in each real cluster that are grouped together again in the fake domain), but there might be a smarter way
+4. Number of images clustered together in the mix set:
+    1. that belong to the same couple -> this will tell us if couples get clustered together
+    2. that belong to the same set (real - fake) -> this will tell us whether SOM is able to group real and fake images separately

+Since we have multiple datasets to test, in the wiki page we can visually compare these evaluations across the datasets.
+For instance we can make an histogram showing the results of point 1. in the different datasets.